 The European Union enacted the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) regulation to protect human health and the environment from the effects of chemicals.
-Click here to learn more about what REACH compliance means for the plastic industry
+Click here to learn more about what REACH compliance means for the plastics industry

 M. Holland’s 3D Printing group offers a rapid response alternative for producing selected parts where resin availability is tight.
 For more information, email our 3D Printing team.